uchicago-capp-camp-2025/python-lab/README.md

 - Remember, the '#' character is a comment.
 You'll notice VSCode colors everything after that on a line line differently.
 Code following a '#' is not run.
 - Try to do this without relying too much on external resources or tools, you of course can and will use those in the future, but for today- practice with what is in front of you.
 - Don't let the fact that you likely do not understand the code yet get in your way, focus on the error messages you receive and they'll guide you to working code.
 - Feel free to experiment and make changes to the code to better understand it!
-You can always use `git diff` and `git revert` to undo those changes as needed.
+You can always use `git diff` and `git restore` to undo those changes as needed.

 ## Part 1 - Fixing Typos